Omerr/research-guide/chapters/03 - Part 3 - Ensuring Product Impact/10-end-to-end.md

 **End result:** A rough-looking document that works solely on a single program.
 This is far from shippable, but it's an extremely important milestone for ensuring research impacts the product.

-You might argue that it's an overkill, and why waste this time on manual steps when you'll need to automate them eventually.
-Even if you don't, I promise from experience - that many researchers and engineers feel that way.
+You might argue that it's overkill, and why waste this time on manual steps when you'll need to automate them eventually?
+Even if you don't, I promise from experience that many researchers and engineers feel that way.

 From my own experience, I learned (the hard way) that this pays off.
 Getting to a working end-to-end makes sure you:
-- Validate the entire flow works.
+- Validate that the entire flow works.
 - Identify bottlenecks and blockers early.
 - Have something concrete to show and get feedback on.
 - Prevent spending months on one component that turns out to be unnecessary.